 Finding that perfect makeup takes time, but what if that product that’s ideal for you doesn’t exist yet?
 If you’re creative, have a great idea for quality makeup products, and also have an entrepreneurial spirit, then starting a makeup line of your own could be an exciting and rewarding career move.
 It won’t be easy – this industry is competitive – but new and unique ideas that meet an existing need in the industry could be well-received.
-If you’re considering starting a makeup line, read on to find out more about what’s involved in this journey.
+If you’re considering starting your own makeup line, read on to find out more about what’s involved in this journey.

 Makeup lines deliver specialized products to consumers.
 A makeup line might focus on one element of the cosmetics industry, like skincare, while other lines might encompass a wide array of makeup options, including eyeshadow, lipstick, concealer, and more.
 Most makeup lines are sold in a variety of stores, including pharmacies and big-box retailers, but online sales do make up a portion of the industry, too.

 The makeup industry is highly competitive, with many larger brands dominating the market.
 Thanks to evolving trends, though, there is space for independent, smaller makeup lines – but great branding and marketing are essential in spreading the word about these new brands.
-Many consumers become loyal to a particular line, meaning a business needs to not only deliver a quality product, but then follow up with a great user experience and additional products to win over customer loyalty.
+Many consumers become loyal to a particular line, meaning a business needs to deliver a quality product and then follow up with a great user experience and additional products to win over customer loyalty.